 How To Enter

-  - Wednesday, Sept 2: Enter the raffle from 12 am-11:59 pm ET using the
+- Tuesday, September 27: Enter the raffle from 12 am-11:59 pm ET using the KingSumo form below.

-  Rafflecopter form below.

-  - Thursday, Sept 3: If you are one of the five names randomly selected, the

-  Workshop Coordinator (Elizabeth) will contact you via email with

-  instructions to submit the first five pages of your manuscript by 11:59 pm
+- Wednesday, September 28: If you are one of the five names randomly selected, the Workshop Coordinator will contact you via email with instructions to submit the first five pages of your manuscript.

-  ET.

 Meet the Guest Agent

 Heather has always devoured any book–fiction or nonfiction–that told a good story and introduced a new world, but she especially loves the ones that make her want to be the heroine of her own life.
 Her work in Biochemistry inspired her imagination for creating worlds.
 Writing for enjoyment turned into an interest in improving craft.